pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

     2. Submit that token to PyPI, which will return a short-lived API key;
     3. Use that API key as you normally would (e.g. with `twine`)

-    GitHub is currently the only OIDC identity provider supported, so we'll use it for examples below.
+    While the examples below demonstrate using GitHub as an identity providers, this process is also compatible with the other identity providers.

     All code below assumes that it's being run in a GitHub Actions workflow runner with `id-token: write` permissions.
 That permission is